Juneechen/PhotoAlbumProject_java/README.txt

-The album package overview:
+The model package overview:

 IShape Interface and the ShapesAlbum class:
-    the model representing a album application system with the following main functionality:
+    the model representing a model application system with the following main functionality:
     - stores a collections of IShapes objects, each is mapped to a unique String identifier for retrieval.
     - allows 2D shapes to be generated and added into the collection given some required shapes property description.
     - allows shapes in the collection to be modified per request.